Jack Aitken

-Born in London to a Scottish father and South Korean mother, Aitken began his career in karting at Buckmore Park, aged 7.
+Born and raised in London to a Scottish father and South Korean mother, Aitken began competitive kart racing aged seven.
 He made the transition to cars when he competed in the Intersteps Championship with Fortec Motorsport, with whom he then went on to race with in the Formula Renault BARC Winter Series, Formula Renault NEC and Formula Renault Eurocup.

 After winning the Formula Renault Eurocup in 2015, Aitken was signed up for the Renault young driver academy, with which he remained until 2019.
 After competing in the GP3 Series in 2016 and 2017 he progressed to Formula 2 for 2018.
-He has been Williams F1's reserve driver since 2020, and raced for the team at the 2020 Sakhir Grand Prix, replacing George Russell, who, in turn, replaced Lewis Hamilton at Mercedes for the event.
+He was Williams F1's reserve driver from 2020 until announcing his exit from the team in January 2023, and raced for the team at the 2020 Sakhir Grand Prix, replacing George Russell, who, in turn, replaced Lewis Hamilton at Mercedes for the event.

-Career
+Early and personal life

+Jack Anthony Han-Aitken was born on 23 September 1995 in London to a Scottish father and South Korean mother.
+Aitken holds dual British and South Korean citizenship.

+Junior racing career

 Karting

-Aitken started his karting career at Buckmore Park Kart Circuit in Kent.
-He competed in the 2010 Super 1 National Kart Championships in the Rotax Mini Max class, finishing third behind champion and future Formula 2 teammate George Russell.
+Aitken started his karting career at Buckmore Park Kart Circuit in Kent aged seven.
+He competed in the 2010 Super 1 National Kart Championships in the Rotax Mini Max class, with ProTrain racing alongside Jack Hawksworth, finishing third behind champion and future Formula 2 teammate George Russell.